itsjesseyo/pyUspsLib/README.md

 	response usps.price_domestic_shipping(shipping_type, destination_zipcode, package_data=None, api='RateV4')

-If set to None, the method pulls in the defaults.USPS_DEFAULT_DOMESTIC_PACKAGE_DATA and uses that.
-For custom data, bring in your own isntance and override the values.
+If package_data = None, the method pulls in the defaults.USPS_DEFAULT_DOMESTIC_PACKAGE_DATA and uses that.
+For custom data, bring in your own instance and override the values.

 	package_data = defaults.USPS_DEFAULT_INTERNATIONAL_PACKAGE_DATA.update({'ValueOfContents':'50'})

-and and pass your package_data into the method
+and pass your package_data into the method